Bob Baldwin (musician)

+His album "The Stay At Home Series, Vol. 1" was selected in 2022 as the best contemporary jazz album by the inaugural Jazz Music Awards program.
+From 2018–present, he has charted on 8 Billboard Smooth Jazz Top-10 hit records as either producer/arranger or composer for Flutist Ragan Whiteside (Randis Records).
+He's also on the 'notable' people' list for the city of Mt.
+Vernon, NY, along with Denzel Washington, Rudy Hackett, The McCray Brothers, Floyd Patterson, Nina Simone, Art Carney, Al B. Sure!, Dick Clark, among others.

-Bob learned music from his late father (Robert Baldwin, Sr.) when he was six, and his recording career started in 1983.
-His debut album, A Long Way to Go, was released in 1988, and his latest (and 33rd) release entitled, The Stay-At-Home Series.
-All but seven discs in his solo recording catalog are owned by his label, City Sketches, Inc. (see ‘discography’ at bottom of this page).
-Bob Baldwin cites his father as his first biggest musical influence, and mentioned he was found to have perfect pitch around the age of six, discovered by his father.
+Baldwin learned music from his late father (Robert Baldwin, Sr.) when he was six and began his recording career in 1983.
+His debut album, A Long Way to Go, was released in 1988, with his latest (and 33rd) release entitled The Stay-At-Home Series.
+All but seven discs in his solo recording catalog are owned by his label, City Sketches, Inc. Baldwin cites his father as his first, and biggest, musical influence and mentions that he was found to have perfect pitch around the age of six, something discovered by his father.

 He has released more musical full-album recordings as a lead solo artist than any other Mt.
-Vernon, NY-native or any Westchester-born musician, having released over 33 recordings since 1988 (see discography).
+Vernon, NY-native or Westchester-born musician, numbering over 37 recordings from 1988 to 2024.
+He's still actively recording.

-Baldwin has earned five SESAC Music awards, initially for his 2002–2003 airplay of "The Way She Looked at Me", followed by his 2008 airplay on NewUrbanJazz.com, one in 2010 for his Never Can Say Goodbye: A Tribute to Michael Jackson, in 2011 for NewUrbanJazz.com2 / Re-Vibe, and his 2013 album Twenty.
-His 2015 release, MelloWonder: Songs in the Key of Stevie, which honours Stevie Wonder, debuted at No. 16 on the Billboard Overall Jazz Chart.
+Baldwin has earned five SESAC Music Awards for his 2002–2003 airplay of "The Way She Looked at Me", his 2008 airplay on NewUrbanJazz.com, his 2010 album, Never Can Say Goodbye: A Tribute to Michael Jackson, in 2011 for NewUrbanJazz.com2/Re-Vibe, and his 2013 album Twenty.
+His 2015 release, MelloWonder: Songs in the Key of Stevie, which honors Stevie Wonder, debuted at No. 16 on the Billboard Overall Jazz Chart.